martincostello/apple-fitness-workout-mapper/docs/getting-started.md

 ![Configre the Google Maps API key](./images/configure-api-key.png "Configure Google Maps API key")

-If the application is still running, close it and re-run it for the API key to be used by the application to render the map.
+> ℹ️ If the application is still running, close it and re-run it for the API key to be used by the application to render the map.

 ## Importing your workout data into Apple Fitness Workout Mapper